rajesh1725yadav/advertiser/README.md

 # advertiser
-This is a project repository for 7SearchPPC Advertiser Testing Hello
+This is a project repository for 7SearchPPC Advertiser Testing Hello dev